INDEPENDENT PROFESSIONAL ADVICE

 Is a Structured Settlement IPA a Rubber Stamp?

 No, and an IPA should not be a rubber stamp.
 Sometimes we get a call and the caller says "I just need you to sign this form".
 That's not the way it works.
-A Maryland lawyer named Charles E. Smith, Jr. who purportedly provided IPA services to a large number of Baltimore City MD lead paint victims with structured settlements found himself, in legal hot water.
-See here and here .
-Among the indiscretions of lawyer Charles E. Smith, Jr. .was to advise that 14 Allstate structured settlement annuitants proceed with structured settlement factoring transactions with discount rates from Access Funding that exceeded (in some cases far exceeded) the discount rates that the annuitants would have been charged had they utilized Allstate's them available Advanced Funding Exchange Notice or shopped for even lower rates.
-On of those was the late Freddie Gray .
+A now convicted and disbarred Maryland lawyer named Charles E. Smith, Jr. pretended to provide the required independent advice when in fact he was secretly receiving kickbacks through another now convicted lawyer Anuj Sud when Access Funding successfully obtained Smith’s clients’ payment rights.
+Among the indiscretions of disbarred lawyer Charles E. Smith, Jr., .was to advise that 14 Allstate structured settlement annuitants proceed with structured settlement factoring transactions with discount rates from Access Funding that exceeded (in some cases far exceeded) the discount rates that the annuitants would have been charged had they utilized Allstate's then available Advanced Funding Exchange Notice or shopped for even lower rates.
+One of those was the late Freddie Gray.

 For example: